wilddom/memrise2anki-extension/README.md

 2. Enter code: `deleted`
 3. Restart Anki

-### AnkiHub

-1. Go to Tools -> Add-Ons -> Browse & Install...
-2. Enter code: 116826216
-3. Restart Anki
-4. Go to Tools -> Add-Ons -> From GitHub
-5. Enter the GitHub path (e.g. wilddom/memrise2anki-extension)

 ### Manually

-1. Download the ZIP-File from github
+1. Download the ZIP-file from github
 2. Open Anki
 3. Click on Tools -> Add-ons -> Open Add-ons Folder...
-4. Extract the ZIP-File (content of memrise2anki-extension-master) in that folder
+4. Extract the ZIP-file into this directory
 5. Restart Anki